How do I choose which applied statistics master’s program is best for me?

 February 1 for September matriculation.

-Late applications will be accepted on a space available basis.
+Late applications may be accepted if space is available.

 What are the qualifications for admissions?